-This year though this has all changed as winning one means winning the other.
+Last year though this all changed as winning one now means winning the other.

 You will see these players listed below and I have * those who also won the Fedex Cup.

-So let’s take a look at the last ten winners of the Tour Championship since 2009.
+So let’s take a look at the ten winners of the Tour Championship from 2009 through to 2018.